People of Walmart

-People of Walmart (PoW) is an entertainment website featuring user-submitted photos of Walmart customers considered to be socially awkward or undesirable by users of the site.
-PoW has been promoted largely on sites like Digg and Funny or Die, and linked on Facebook and Twitter.
+People of Walmart (PoW) was an entertainment website featuring user-submitted photos of Walmart customers considered to be socially awkward or undesirable by users of the site.
+PoW was promoted largely on sites like Digg and Funny or Die, and linked on Facebook and Twitter.
 People of Walmart was founded in 2009 by brothers Andrew and Adam Kipple, and their friend Luke Wherry.

 History

 The website was founded in August 2009 after three men in their 20s—Andrew Kipple, his brother Adam, and their friend Luke Wherry—noticed at a South Carolina Walmart a woman who looked like a stripper to them in a T-shirt that read "go f*** yourself" with a two-year-old in a harness and a man with a beard reminiscent of those worn by ZZ Top.
-They created the website to share what they find truly remarkable, ignoring more stereotypical "rednecks" or mullets.
+They created the website to share what they found truly remarkable, ignoring more stereotypical "rednecks" or mullets.
 While they created the site for their own social circle, it immediately went viral, enabling Wherry and Adam Kipple to leave their prior jobs.
-Andrew Kipple is a student.
-Walmart has not commented.
+Andrew Kipple was a student.

-In addition to avoiding the ordinary, the trio refuse to post photos of people who are disabled or working Walmart employees.
+In addition to avoiding the ordinary, the trio refused to post photos of people who are disabled, working Walmart employees or the Amish.

-The site has given rise to various other similar websites, some with variations on the theme.
+The site gave rise to various other similar websites, some with variations on the theme.

 Site features

-The People of Walmart site is divided into tabs including photos (broken up into newest, top rated, by state, and random), stories (love letters and hate mail), videos, and a submit section.
-Users have the ability to rate the photos that are posted.
-There is also a store where items such as tee shirts, mugs, and sweatshirts can be purchased with the People of Walmart logo.
-According to the website, People of Walmart is a member of Three Ring Blogs, which includes blogs like “That’s my boss,” “dumbtweets,” “Girls in yoga pants,” and “How I was dumped."
-Three Ring Blogs is a network of blogs where people can post anonymous content, most of which has a humorous focus.
+The People of Walmart site was divided into tabs including photos (broken up into newest, top rated, by state, and random), stories (love letters and hate mail), videos, and a submit section.
+Users had the ability to rate the photos that are posted.
+There was also a store selling logoed merchandise.
+The site was a member of the Three Ring Blogs network of blogs where people could post anonymous content, most of which had a humorous focus; others included “That’s my boss,” “dumbtweets,” “Girls in yoga pants,” and “How I was dumped."

 Backlash

 Walmart spokesman David Tovar declined to comment saying in an e-mail that it "doesn't seem like it's news that there's a website that allows people to post photos on it".

-A woman named Melanie Wheeler was extremely upset when she found her mother's embarrassing image on the site accompanied by the caption, "A member of the Canadian division of the Trench Coat Mafia."
-They contacted the press to express their disgust in the website and how they had felt violated.
-However, the People of Walmart FAQ states that if a user finds that they are unwillingly shown in a picture, "Simply email us and we will take it down, no problem.
+A woman named Melanie Wheeler was upset upon finding her mother's embarrassing image on the site accompanied by the caption, "A member of the Canadian division of the Trench Coat Mafia."
+The pair contacted the press to express their disgust in the website and how they had felt violated.
+However, the People of Walmart FAQ stated that if a user finds that they are unwillingly shown in a picture, "Simply email us and we will take it down, no problem.
 If you like your photo but hate the caption or comment send us an email and we can remove it."